Knowledge Hub

 What to do if you receive a warning that your listing has been removed or your account has been suspended due to trade mark allegations?

 • First, review the listing referenced in the takedown notice.
 Are you confident you are not infringing another persons trade mark?
-If you are unsure you stop trading and seek the opinion of an trade mark solicitor.
+If you are unsure, you should stop trading and seek the opinion of a trade mark solicitor.

 • Next, if you think the takedown is wrong or malicious, you may appeal the decision using the Amazon forms supplied.
 Be aware however that this could form evidence in any later court case so be strictly accurate in what you say and seek advice if in doubt